fl720/Year3_FYP/monitor_system/comfitness_level/READme.md

 ## How to use it.
 Download model file, use test_comfitness_nn.py as an example to see how to implement the neuron network.

+# Version 2.0
+Removing the second activation function after second layer improved the loss level to about 0.03 to 0.06.
+This is due to **ReLU after the last layer will zero-out negative logits, hurting your classification.**

+The best loss so far is 0.0289.